Bastrop County Complex Fire: Political response

 In response to the wildfire, Governor of Texas Rick Perry forwent his presidential campaign stop in South Carolina and returned home on Tuesday, September 6, to "address the public and organize requests for more federal aid".
 Perry and the Texas Legislature drew criticism over their roles in substantial budget cuts to the Texas Forest Service and volunteer fire departments, both of which the state relies heavily upon for combating wildfires.
 Mario Gallegos, Jim Dunnam, Kirk Watson, the Center for Public Policy Priorities and others opined that these budget cuts exacerbated conditions.
 Perry criticized the Obama administration for delays in responding to requests made to FEMA for relief aid.

 On September 7, 2011, President Barack Obama personally telephoned Perry to discuss the fires.
-That same day, the White House issued a formal statement, saying that "Over the last several days, at the request of the Governor, the Administration has granted eight Fire Management Assistance Grants, making federal funds available to reimburse eligible costs associated with efforts to combat the fires.
+That same day, the White House issued a formal statement, saying, "Over the last several days, at the request of the Governor, the Administration has granted eight Fire Management Assistance Grants, making federal funds available to reimburse eligible costs associated with efforts to combat the fires.
 FEMA is actively working with state and local officials to conduct damage assessments and to identify areas where additional federal assistance may be warranted."

 Community and social media efforts

 Members of the community were noted for voluntarily working to save several homes from destruction by the wildfire.
 On September 7, a Facebook page entitled Bastrop Fire - Adopt a Family was created to help match up homeless victims with those willing to help house them or provide other assistance.
 Local musicians and organizations based in nearby Austin, Texas, organized a benefit concert entitled "Fire Relief: The Concert for Central Texas" to raise money for victims of the Bastrop fire.
-The concert was hosted by Kyle Chandler at the Frank Erwin Center in Austin on October 17 and featured several musicians including Christopher Cross, the Dixie Chicks, and Willie Nelson, raising over $500,000.
+The concert was hosted by Kyle Chandler at the Frank Erwin Center in Austin on October 17 and featured several musicians, including Christopher Cross, the Dixie Chicks, and Willie Nelson, raising over $500,000.

 On September 27, 2011, the Bastrop County Long Term Recovery Team (BCLTRT) was formed as a volunteer organization of community members, eventually becoming a 501(c)(3) organization in February 2012.
-The BCLTRT helped rebuild 133 homes in Bastrop County destroyed by both the Bastrop County Complex fire and subsequent disasters, with additional funding from the American Red Cross and the Salvation Army.
+The BCLTRT helped rebuild 133 homes in Bastrop County destroyed by both the Bastrop County Complex Fire and subsequent disasters, with additional funding from the American Red Cross and the Salvation Army.

 In the aftermath of the wildfire, students at Texas A&M University formed Aggie Wildfire Relief to raise funds for wildfire recovery.
 The organization started a "Wear White, Wave Maroon" campaign for a home football game against Baylor University on October 15, 2011, raising over $16,000 from the sales of white T-shirts and maroon towels for donations towards the American Red Cross and the Texas Wildfire Relief Fund.